 Will my child be lost in the crowd at IUP?

-IUP is large enough for your student's academic dreams, small enough to feel like home.
+IUP is large enough for your student’s academic dreams, and small enough to feel like home.
 Your son or daughter will never be just another number here!
-IUP faculty itself on its passion for and focus on teaching undergraduate students, as at some larger institutions where much instruction is done by graduate assistants.
+IUP faculty prides itself on its passion for and focus on teaching undergraduate students, unlike some larger institutions where much instruction is done by graduate assistants.
 Most classrooms are small enough for professors to know students by name.
-Every class is taught by a professor, with the exception of doctoral students teaching some sections of English and psychology.

 What if my student doesn’t know what to major in?

-Major and Career Exploration offers resources to assist in assessing interest and abilities as students search for the best match of major and career.
+The Career and Professional Development Center offers resources to assist in assessing interest and abilities as students search for the best match of major and career.

 What are the job prospects after graduation?